sebastien-bartoli/eu-cookie/README.md

-# EU Cookie Directive Bar
+# EU cookie directive bar

+**v0.1**

 This very simple, lightweight & responsive javascript UI component aims to add a small top bar on your website to display a custom message to your visitors, in compliance with the [European Union Directive about cookies and privacy](http://ec.europa.eu/ipg/basics/legal/cookies/index_en.htm).

-This module provides only a warning to visitors.
-Ideally it should contain a link to your Terms or Privacy page with instructions on what are cookies, and how to prevent cookies to be installed on your website.
+This component provides only a warning to visitors.
+Ideally it should contain a link to your Terms or Privacy page with instructions on what are cookies, and how to prevent cookies to be installed on the user's browser.

-The directive allows for this kind of "only warning and instructions" versions **(this component DOES NOT blocks incoming cookies)**, which are widely used by various high-traffic, well-recognized websites.
+The EU directive allows for this kind of "only warning and instructions" versions **(this component DOES NOT blocks incoming cookies)**, which are widely used by various high-traffic, well-recognized websites, such as [Adobe](http://www.adobe.com/fr/), [Le Monde](http://www.lemonde.fr) or [SoundCloud](http://www.soundcloud.com).

 **Demo is available at [github.io](http://sebastien-bartoli.github.io/eu-cookie/)**

+You can see on the demo, that the bar appears at each reload.
+That is because the cookie is getting deleted each time so you can see how it works, on production website, once accepted ( clicked on the link or on the X symbol ), it won't appear for a year or until the user deletes cookies.

 ## Usage

 Upload the folder anywhere on the internet, but preferably on one of your webserver.
 Replace the options in `index.html` (see below) with your context.

-Only options 4 through 7 will need to be changed :
+Parameters 4 through 7 will need to be changed to accomodate your configuration :

 - **4** : replace `//cdn.example.org` with the domain where the folder is uploaded.
 The `//` before the URL insure the content will be loaded asynchronously AND using http or https depending on what's available.
-- **5** : except if you have changed the structure of the folder, you shouldn't have to change this.
+- **5** : except if you have changed the structure of the folders, you shouldn't have to change this.
 - **6** : change `subdomain.example.org` with the domain or subdomain on which you want the cookie to be applied (it should probably be the domain on which you are loading the bar).
 - **7** : you can add another, optional 7th option, that many will probably use, in order to completely customize the displayed text.
 It can handle any HTML code, so have fun.